 TRANSFER OF PROPERTY ACT

-A mortgagor is the person who is the borrower of money and creates a mortgage of his property.
+A mortgagor is a person who is the borrower of money and creates a mortgage of his property.

 A mortgagee is a person or an institution that lends money.